AlexsLemonade/scpca-nf/external-instructions.md

     These usually require installation by system administrators, but most HPC systems have one available (usually Singularity).
     - Other software dependencies, as well as the workflow files themselves, are handled by Nextflow, which will download Docker or Singularity images as required.
     The `scpca-nf` workflow does not need to be downloaded separately.
+    However, if nodes on your HPC do no not have direct internet access, you will need to follow [our instructions to download reference files and container images](#using-scpca-nf-on-nodes-without-direct-internet-access).

 2. **Organize your files.**
 You will need to have your files organized in a particular manner so that each folder contains only the FASTQ files that pertain to a single library.